niellevince/smartcommit/SELECTIVE_COMMIT_EXAMPLE.md

 ## How It Works

+1. **Parse the `--only` flag**: SmartCommit extracts the selective context from the command line
-1. **AI Analysis**: The AI analyzes ALL your changes
+2. **Enhanced AI analysis**: The AI analyzes all changes but focuses on the specified context
-2. **Context Matching**: It identifies which files/changes match your specified context
+3. **Smart filtering**: The AI identifies which files are relevant to the selective context
+4. **Reset staging area**: Clears any previously staged files to ensure clean selective staging
-3. **Selective Staging**: Only the matching files are staged and committed
+5. **Selective staging**: Only the AI-identified files are staged for commit
-4. **Focused Commits**: Creates clean, focused commits while leaving unrelated changes for later
+6. **Targeted commit**: Creates a commit containing only the relevant changes

 ## Usage Examples